Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 No Base Pixel Needed

-The beauty of Custom Tag Templates is that they can automate Tag firing priorities, sequencing, and frequency.
-Manual installation requires setting each of these up yourself for every individual Tag, and in the case of the Facebook Pixel, this includes an additional Base Pixel Tag.
+Manual installation requires setting each of these up yourself for every individual Tag, and in the case of the Meta Pixel, this includes an additional Base Pixel Tag.

-A Template simplifies this process and eliminates the need for a Base Pixel Tag.
-The Template we use in this tutorial ensures that the Facebook Base Pixel initiates before each event that you want to record.
+The Template we use in this tutorial ensures that the Meta Base Pixel initiates before each event that you want to record.
 It also won’t fire extra times or before any other events.

 In other words, you just have to create Tags for the specific events you want to track.
-Everything else is configured automatically to make sure that the Facebook Pixel and Google Tag Manager work together.
+Everything else is configured automatically to make sure that the Meta Pixel and Google Tag Manager work together.

-Easy Multiple Pixel Set Up
+Easy Multiple Pixel Set-Up

 The other nice feature of the Custom Template we use in this tutorial is that the default setting is to track single.
-The Tag configuration includes your Facebook Pixel ID as part of the setup, so it only fires the event to that specific ID.
-You can easily include multiple IDs to receive tracking data from a single Tag, or you can send different Tags to different pixel IDs.
+The Tag configuration includes your Meta Pixel ID as part of the setup, so it only fires the event to that specific ID.

 This is super useful and important if you have different audiences that you want to target.
 If you manage multiple sites, you don’t want to mix up the audiences and misdirect your advertisements.